rbowsley/lamplighthelp/source/21-4-0_Comms_Module-_the_Comms_Tab.markdown

 - View full details: opens the details of the {{comm}} including any attached files.
 - Edit: opens the data entry window where you can change the details of some {{comm}}s (see section [10.1.0 Creating a {{comm}}](/help/index/p/10.1.0)).
 - Delete: archives the {{comm}}.
-You can still see it by selecting 'Show deleted records' from the search bar above the table of {{comm}}s.
+You can still see it if you click on the 'Filter' button in the search bar above the {{comm}}s table, then select 'Show deleted records'.

 ![View Deleted Records](21.4.0b.png)